 Welcome To The Museum

-Statement of Purpose: To educate the public about Minter Army Air Field and Kern County aviation’s impact on local, regional, and global history through preservation efforts, specialty presentations, and community outreach programs.
+To educate the public about Minter Army Air Field and Kern County aviation’s impact on local, regional, and global history.

 The Museum houses artifacts and photographs of the men and women who were stationed here as well as other military eras.
 Artifacts include military uniforms, radio equipment, a Link Trainer, a Norden Bomb Sight; Medals and Patches, Echelons (Class Books), Snap Roll Newsletters, hundreds of photographs and documents, and beautiful aviation art.